DidierFR75/azasimul/Readme.md

 Matrix of datas :

 You only need to specify the point number, the data curve interpolation, the unit and one or more data in the column.
-For the line of data, you need to specify the the starting date (only once, it will be calculate automaticly by the algorithme according to the point number)
+For the line of data, you need to specify the the starting date (only once, it will be calculate automaticly by the algorithme according to the point number).
+Every sheet which is starting by _ will be not take into account by the algorithm.

 ## Models